The main objective of this challenge is using in-camera techniques to produce “special effects” and to learn more about your camera and its features

 Submit by noon on January 21st

 Depth of Field

 Get back to basics and learn the relationship between shutter speed, aperture, and ISO

 Topics: Black and White (or monotone), Exposure Creativity, Embrace the Grain

 Submit by noon on May 20th

 We can all convert an image to B/W in post-processing, but visualizing in B/W and then taking the image is a different technique that takes a lot of practice.

 Embrace the Grain

 A favourite in-camera technique.
-It involves cranking the ISO to the maximum to create a lot or grain (noise).
+It involves cranking the ISO to the maximum to create a lot of grain (noise).
 It works best with B/W in-camera photography, but I have also used it for macro shots of flowers.
-However, this may be a bit more challenging with new, higher end cameras that accommodate extreme ISO levels.
+However, this may be a bit more challenging with new, higher-end cameras that accommodate extreme ISO levels.

 Click here for ideas of How to Take Grainy Photos.